The Book of Boba Fett release date and time — here’s when you can watch

-Get ready to return to Tatooine when you watch The Book of Boba Fett on Disney Plus.
+Get ready to return to Tatooine when The Book of Boba Fett premieres on Disney Plus.
 The bounty hunter and sidekick Fennec Shand are back for more adventures following their appearance in The Mandalorian.

 Release time and date: 3 a.m.
 ET on Wednesday, December 29